ShufanWangBGM/Reinforcement-Learning-for-Dynamic-Dimensioning-of-Cloud-Caches-A-Restless-Bandit-Approach/README.md

 # Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach
-This repository contains the code used in evaluating the IEEE INFOCOM 2022 paper titled "Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach".
+This repository contains the code used in evaluating the IEEE INFOCOM 2022 paper and IEEE/ACM Transactions on Networking (TON) 2023 titled "Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach".

 ## General Description
 The synthetic trace and real trace based simulations for index-based policies (when the system parameters are known) are run as follows: